 Make imagining a daily habit.
 Over time you will soon find mastery.
 Be like a child and let your imagination run wild.

 Life is like riding a bicycle.
-To keep your balance, you must keep moving. ― Albert Einstein
+To keep your balance, you must keep moving. ~ Albert Einstein

 Why does it matter so much?

 Try… natural movement or fitness outdoors.
-Check out

-While too much change can be stressful, a certain amount is necessary for energy to flow and to remove blockages – shift the ‘tired’ and stale.
+While too much movement can be stressful, a certain amount is necessary for energy to flow and to remove blockages to shift the ‘tired’ and stale.